MuhammadAnwarBadat/Nextgen-Nexus-AI-Innovations/README.md

 - **Regular Updates**: Contributors are expected to regularly push their work to their respective branches and keep them updated with the latest `main` branch changes.

 ## Getting Started
-[Include instructions on how to set up the project locally, any installations required, and steps to get the project running.]

-## Testing
-[Describe the testing protocols or scripts used to ensure code integrity and performance.]
+[**To be added later on**]

 ## Communication
-For team discussions, progress updates, and queries, please use our designated communication channel [specify the channel - Slack/Discord/etc.].
+For team discussions, progress updates, and queries, please use our designated communication channel [specify the channel - Whatsapp Group URL https://chat.whatsapp.com/BeVGNoWYgpTLD5kBjBP7LO].

 ## Acknowledgments
-Special thanks to all our team members and mentors who are contributing to this innovative journey in the realm of AI and machine learning.
+Special thanks to all our team members and mentors who are contributing to this innovative journey in the realm of AI and Machine Learning.

 ---